 - 1. Complete application to Pickens Technical College online, http or in-person at the Registration Office - 2.
-Send unofficial transcript of general education courses from Community College of Aurora to Jackie Holland at jaholland@aurorak12.org.
-Please note, transcript must be from Community College of Aurora, general education courses taken at other institutions must be evaluated for credit by Community College of Aurora prior to entrance)
+Send unofficial transcript of general education courses from Community College of Aurora to Leslie Morgan at LMorgan@aurorak12.org.
+Please note, transcript must be from Community College of Aurora, general education courses taken at other institutions must be evaluated for credit by Community College of Aurora prior to entrance. - 3.
+An interview with the Program Director will be required of all applicants for admission to the program. - 4.
+Letter of Acceptance into the program will be sent to qualified applicants.

 The Respiratory Care Practitioner Program is designed to train registered therapists in the care of patients with respiratory problems.
 Students are instructed in the basic sciences, cardiopulmonary physiology, pathophysiology, pharmacology, mechanical ventilation and provided clinical experience.
 The student will be RRT eligible after completion of both the Community College and Pickens Technical College components.
 The graduate will be eligible to take the NBRC, Registered Respiratory Therapist Exams (RRT).